About three-and-a-half years ago, a man named Patrick Carlineo joined a brand-new Facebook group called “No Syrian refugees for NY.”

 In November 2017, the person behind the same Facebook account posted what appeared to be a complaint about black professional football players kneeling during the National Anthem to protest police violence.

 “So why wasn’t the National Anthem offensive when obama was president?
-Fuck the NAAPC,” it read, with an apparent misspelling for the acronym for the National Association for the Advancement of Colored People.
+F--- the NAAPC,” it read, with an apparent misspelling for the acronym for the National Association for the Advancement of Colored People.

 A relative chastised the writer in the comments of the post.